 The first thing you’ll notice about the Line X is pretty thin.
 Some people hear thin and they immediately think flimsy, while others hear the same word and associate it with a sleek, space-saving design.

 If you want to tone the texture down, you can request customization and smooth down the surface, but it may appear less glossy as a result.
-Since their biggest competitor is Rhino lining, Line X claims that a harder surface equates to more durability and wear and tear resistance.
+Since their biggest competitor is Rhino lining, Line-X claims that a hard surface equates to more durability and wear and tear resistance.

-The application process for both is pretty similar (as Rhino has come out with different products), so in the end, they do their job.
+The application process for the two products is pretty similar (as Rhino has come out with different products), so in the end, they do their job.

 Pros of Line X